Would You...?

-"Would You...?" is a song by British electronic group Touch and Go, released on 26 October 1998 in the United Kingdom as the first single from their debut album, I Find You Very Attractive (1998).
-The lyrics—marked by their distinctive sampling of a woman's voice saying "I've noticed you around / I find you very attractive / Would you go to bed with me?"—were originally used as part of a psychological study conducted in 1978.
-The song reached the number-three spot on the UK Singles Chart and became a hit in Europe, reaching the top 10 in seven countries.
+"Would You...?" is a song by British electronic group Touch and Go.
+Written and produced by band member David Lowe, it was released as the first single from their debut album, I Find You Very Attractive (1998).
+The lyrics - marked by their distinctive sampling of a woman's voice saying "I've noticed you around / I find you very attractive / Would you go to bed with me?" - was inspired by a psychological study conducted in 1978.

+Issued as a single on 26 October 1998, "Would You...?" reached the number-three spot on the UK Singles Chart and became a hit in Europe, reaching the top 10 in seven countries.
 It was also a top-five hit in New Zealand, where it peaked at number four in early 1999.
+In the United States, the song appeared on the Billboard Maxi-Singles Sales chart, reaching number six in January 1999.

+In 2023, Campbell and Alcemist debuted a drum and bass remix entitled Would You (go to bed with me?) at the Parklife festival in Manchesher, UK.
+The track was later released on Atlantic Records, peaking at number 29 in the UK singles charts.

 Critical reception

-An editor from Daily Record commented, "This anonymous dance hit features a lead singer who claims she is an alien.
+An editor from the Daily Record commented, "This anonymous dance hit features a lead singer who claims she is an alien.
 Even record label V2 are keeping her identity secret, which suggests there's a balding producer behind it."
 Pan-European magazine Music & Media wrote, "When an unknown girl singer meets up with an obscure soundtrack producer, what do you get?
 In this case, the answer is a ditty boasting some rather raunchy lyrics, driven by a jazzy beat and an absolutely irresistible trumpet part.
 However, the main asset of Would You...? is an absolute killer hook, which goes some way to making it one [of] the best pop singles of the year."